DDRDmakar/intel_8051_sim/README.md

 **Or**
 download and install it manually: [HERE](https://github.com/akheron/jansson)

 **Next you can just run "make ENDIANNESS=0" in the "build" directory.
-Then you should see this output, if there wereno errors**
+Then you should see this output, if there were no errors**
 (if you use big-endian machine, run "make ENDIANNESS=1")
 ```
 [DDRDmakar@localhost build]$ make ENDIANNESS=0